Emulating multiple IoT devices

 : Terraform provider settings.files.tf

-: Parameters of a function to write emulated messages to devices.iot_core.tf
+: Parameters of the function used to write emulated messages to devices.iot_core.tf

 : Parameters of the registry where the devices are located.output.tf.tf